B-chandru/crypto/README.md

 # crypto
    This website is build by using HTML,css,js.

-   •This website gives the information about the bitcoin.
+   •This website gives the information about the bitcoin.<br/>
    •this website uses api to display the crypyi information.

    ## under development